prismworks-ai/mcp-protocol-sdk/docs/integrations/other-clients.md

 # 🔌 Other MCP Clients Integration

-Integrate your MCP servers with various AI clients and development tools beyond Claude Desktop, Cursor, and VS Code.
+Integrate your MCP servers with various AI clients and development tools beyond Claude Desktop and Cursor IDE.

 ## Overview